cirosantilli/linux-cheat/net/apache.md

     firefox localhost/test/auth &
     firefox localhost/test/auth &

 The second time, you may not be prompted for a password!

-This is because firefox has cached your password for some time and resent it automatically! there is no server state.
+This is because Firefox has cached your password for some time and resent it automatically! there is no server state.

 To avoid the cache use curl:

     curl -I localhost/test/auth

-401 and WWW-Authenticate.
+`401` and `WWW-Authenticate`.

 With pass:

     curl u:p@localhost/test/auth
     curl -u u:p localhost/test/auth

 of course, better using the `-u` option which could work also for different authentication methods.

-#php
+#PHP

 Interpreter language almost always run from a server to generate web content.

-Dominates web today, but faces increasing concurrence python/ruby/perl.
+Dominates web today, but faces increasing concurrence `python/ruby/perl`.

 Test: